PierreGode/MMM-trakt/README.md

 ### Creating a [Trakt.tv] API [application]

-To get your API keys you need to first create an [application].
+To get your API keys you need to first create an [application](https://trakt.tv/oauth/applications).
 Give it a name, and enter `http://localhost/` in the callback field _(it's a required field but not used for our purpose)_.

 ## Installation